 The proxies were extremely fast, none of them dropped during the several hours that we had them running and the speeds were incredibly stable.

-The proxies are just one aspect of the service, and they passed the test with flying colours, so we decided to see how quickly we could get a response from their support team.
+The proxies are just one aspect of the service, and they passed the test with flying colors, so we decided to see how quickly we could get a response from their support team.

 We have read mixed reviews on the support system, so we decided to see for ourselves.